rcl-ssl/docs/authorization/aad-application.md

 - Click the 'Register' button

 ## Get the AAD Application Credentials

+In this section, the following credentials will be obtained from the AAD application :

+    - Client ID (Application ID)
+    - Client Secret
+    - Tenant ID (Directory ID)

 - In the Active Directory, open the application that was registered